mirrorkeydev/Appstract/CONTRIBUTING.md

 #### Color Palette
 ![](https://raw.githubusercontent.com/mirrorkeydev/Appstract/master/colorpalette.png)

+#### Design Ethos
+- Keep shapes simple
+- Use as few lines as possible
+- When in doubt, prefer simplicity over recognizability

 To add new icons to Appstract, follow these steps:

 ### For people who have used Git/GitHub before: